valancej/AKS-Anchore-Engine/README.md

 Engine Code Version: 0.2.4
 ```

+It is recommended to add the URL, username, and password as environment variables to avoid passing them with every `anchore-cli` command.
+View repo for more info: https://github.com/anchore/anchore-cli

 You are now ready to being analyzing images

 ## Creating a container registry in Azure